amirongit/notecode/algebra.md

 - 'm' can be thought of as 'rise' over 'run' & calculated visually (`points towards up / points towards right`)
 - a line with positive slope rises moving towards right ('y' increases when 'x' increases)
 - a line with negative slope falls moving towards right ('y' decreases when 'x' increases)
-- the slope of a horizontal line is 0
+- slope of a horizontal line is 0
-- the slope of a vertical line is undefined
+- slope of a vertical line is undefined

 ### Equations of line
 - other than the standard overall form